ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Saint Paul weekly Minnesotian._](https://chroniclingamerica.loc.gov/lccn/sn90059500/1858-09-18/ed-1/seq-1)

 #### 1858-09-18 &middot; Saint Paul, Minn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-An Elrgmit Fx tract.

-“ Generation alter generation,” says a line
-writer, “have felt as we feel now, and their
-lives were as active as our own.
-They pass­
-ed away like a beauty as when the Creator
-commanded her to be.
-The heavens shall he
-as bright over our graces as they now aie
-around our paths.
-The world will have the
 same attractions for onr offsprings yet un­
 born, that she had once for our children.—
 Yet a little while and all this will have hap­